Louiii/PyTorch-AbstractionLevels/README.md

-#Â Simple Artificial Neural Network in PyTorch
+# A Simple Artificial Neural Network in PyTorch

 This repo contains five implementations of a neural network going from low to high levels of abstraction.